 Keep in mind not all places will allow negotiation of a contract.
 However, they may be open to a flexible rate depending on a few factors, including the expected length of stay – the longer your business expects to rent out the space, the better position you may be to negotiate a lower average rate.

 Plans may vary also depending on your need.
-Monthly plans may be more suitable for shorter stays, while Yearly plans will help you save in the long run.
+Monthly plans may be more suitable for shorter stays, while an annual plan will help you save in the long run.

 Have your team’s general counsel or attorney review the terms of the lease as well.
 You never want to be caught in a position where you inadvertently break one of the landlord’s rules and find yourself moving spaces again.